Arizona Cardinals vs. Green Bay Packers NFL Week 8 Odds, Plays and Insights for October 28, 2021

 - Arizona's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Arizona is 5-1 against the spread and 6-0 overall in games when it records more than 20.9 points.
+- When Arizona records more than 20.9 points, it is 5-1 against the spread and 6-0 overall.

-- In games that Arizona totals over 331.4 yards, the team is 5-1 against the spread and 6-0 overall.
+- Arizona is 5-1 against the spread and 6-0 overall when the team piles up more than 331.4 yards.

 - The Cardinals have turned the ball over six times this season, five fewer than the Packers have forced (11).